tosinamuda/datafest-llm-workshop/README.md

-# FastReact: REACT + FASTAPI Monorepo
+# DataFest Full Stack LLM App Workshop
-This project is a mono-repo template for boostraping a react frontend app and a python fastapi backend app all orchestrated using yarn workspace
+This project is a mono-repo template for boostraping a react frontend app and a python fastapi backend for building a full stack LLM app.

 # Requirements
 - Python 3.7 +